 I hear the words Synchronous and Asynchronous used frequently, can you clarify their definitions?

-I teach a pretty successful In-Person course, can’t I just replicate it online?
+I teach a pretty successful In-Person course.
+Can’t I just replicate it online?

 When creating media for my course, who should be the “talent” or “talking head” on screen?

-I would like to use a guest-lecturer for filming purposes, how do I compensate this individual?
+I would like to use a guest lecturer for filming purposes, how do I compensate this individual?

 Can you recommend any popular instructional activities?